Hell's Kitchen (British TV series): Series 1 (2004)

 Series 1 of Hell's Kitchen in the UK was broadcast from 23 May to 6 June 2004, airing live nightly for two weeks.

 The premise was head chef Gordon Ramsay teaching ten celebrities how to cook.
 The celebrities were placed in a specially constructed London restaurant-kitchen with the task of catering for a clientele of famous people.
 Eliminations were determined by a series of public votes (in the style of Big Brother).
 One notorious moment saw Amanda Barrie repeatedly trying to strike Ramsay when she became irate.

+Ramsay was also heavily criticised for comments he made to Edwina Currie referring to her affair with John Major when he was Prime Minister and she was Parliamentary Under-Secretary of State for Health.
+Ramsay said “You crack me up … One minute you are shagging the prime minister and now you are trying to shag me from behind.
+You sound like you're going doolally.”

 Jennifer Ellison was declared the winner.
 A follow-up programme was made afterwards called Hell's Kitchen: School Reunion, which saw Ellison and the show runner-up, James Dreyfus, team up to organise a healthy dinner service for the children at Ramsay's former school, Stratford Upon Avon High School.

 The celebrities who took part were:

 Series 2 (2005)

 Series 2 of Hell's Kitchen in the UK was broadcast from 18 April – 2 May 2005.

 The format was overhauled as the show was turned into a competition between two kitchens run by "celebrity chefs" Gary Rhodes and Jean-Christophe Novelli.
-The second series featured ten members of the public competing for a prize of £250,000, with which the winner could start his or her own restaurant.
+The second series featured twelve members of the public competing for a prize of £250,000, with which the winner could start his or her own restaurant.
 They were split into two teams of six, one red (tutored by Gary Rhodes) and the other blue (led by Jean-Christophe Novelli).
 A new and much larger restaurant was built to accommodate the fact that there were now two kitchens.

 The only things that remained the same in the second series were the music, by composer Daniel Pemberton, and the presenter, who was still Angus Deayton.
 Elimination was still down to voting.

 The series was won by Terry Miller.

 The contestants who took part were: